SethGunnells/tonedown/README.md

-# zenbones-ts
+# Tonedown

-A TypeScript implementation of zenbones.nvim
+Calm, desaturated versions of popular themes for all your favorite apps and tools.

+Inspired by zenbones